-A man of great faith, Steve served the parish community of Corpus Christi, first as a lector, then as a Eucharistic minister for over three decades.
+A man of great faith, Steve served the parish community of Corpus Christi, first as a lector, then as a Eucharistic minister for more than three decades.
 Caring for others was central in Steve's life and he would regularly deliver communion to shut-ins.
-A member of the Holy Name Society, he chaired many different activities for the annual Fall Bazaar at Immaculate Conception Church.
+A member of the Holy Name Society, he chaired many different activities for the annual fall bazaar at Immaculate Conception Church.
 But more than that, he instilled a great faith in his children and precious grandchildren.

-He lost his father at age 19, and helped his mother raise his sisters, when he met the Love of his Life, Judith Scripkunas Sokach.
+He lost his father at age 19 and helped his mother raise his sisters, when he met the love of his life, Judith (Scripkunas) Sokach.
 They married in 1964 and would have celebrated their 49th wedding anniversary on May 2.
-The love and devotion they have for each other serves as a model for all couples who know them.
-Together, they started with nothing, but gave everything to their two children, Stephen John and Mary Elizabeth.
+The love and devotion they had for each other serves as a model for all couples who knew them.
+Together, they started with nothing but gave everything to their two children, Stephen John and Mary Elizabeth.

 As patriach of the family, Steve instilled a great respect for tradition, a faith-based life and selfless love and devotion.
 Not a day passed that he didn't express his love to all those close to him, especially his wife, Judy.

 His son, Stephen John Sokach, married Jeriann (Katany) Sokach and gave him three beautiful granddaughters, Carly Elizabeth, Stephanie Ann and Alexis Ann.

 His daughter, Mary Elizabeth Sokach, married Donnie Tristan Minnick and gave him three handsome grandsons, Tristan Jude, Stephen Andrew and Blaise Alexander.